lmscell has two modes:

 - @pos : show positions of basis atoms in the structure

-- @plane : project positions onto axis normal to basal plane
+- @planes : project positions onto axis normal to basal plane

 writes to disk a site file corresponding to the current structure

-wsitex writes positions as as fractional multiples of lattice vectors
+wsite writes positions in Cartesian coordinates; wsitex as as fractional multiples of lattice vectors.

 - @fn=file : names the file (default name is sites.ext)